 The Group recognises transfers between levels of the fair value hierarchy at the end of the reporting period during which the change has occurred.

-Further information about the assumptions made in measuring fair values is included in Note 5.
+Further information about the assumptions made in measuring fair values is included in Note 4.

-5. Use of significant estimates
+4. Use of significant accounting judgements and estimates